 Emma was forced to retire, in 2004, when she was diagnosed with a serious heart condition.
 Emma had raced with a heart condition for a number of years & still remained competitive internationally.
 Emma was initially told by doctors she ‘would never exercise again’, as she was to be the recipient of an ICD (defibrillator).

 Since this time Emma has worked with her Cardiologist and has returned to a level of fitness that allows her to continue an active lifestyle.

-Emma spends her time between training coaching and teaching others the skills involved in becoming more successful at whatever they turn their mind to.
+Emma spends her time now involved in High Performance triathlon coaching, providing expert commentary for the ITU World Triathlon Series live TV feed, and corporate speaking.
+Emma also enjoys running emmacarney.com and coaching and teaching anyone the skills involved in becoming more successful at triathlon, running and whatever they turn their mind to.

 Emma Carney – Sporting Career:

 - World Number 1 Triathlete 1995, 1996, 1997

 - Triathlon World Cup Champion 1995, 1996, 1997